eftieell/intro_programming_2/src/chapters/review/lists.md

 There are several ways to create new lists:

-- List literals: write the comma-separated contents within square brackets, storing in a variable:
+- List literals: write the comma-separated contents within square brackets, storing the list in a variable:

 ```python
 # contents of lists can be any type
 greek_letters = ['alpha', 'beta', 'gamma', 'delta']